styled-components/stylelint-config-styled-components/README.md

 }
 ```

-If you're extending multiple shareable configs, put this config as the first so it overrides all
-following rules like so:
+If you're extending multiple shareable configs, put this config as the last so it overrides all the previous configs when it comes to the rules relevant to Styled Components like so:

 ```
 {
   "extends": [
+    "stylelint-config-standard",
     "stylelint-config-styled-components-processor"
-    "stylelint-config-standard",
   ]
 }
 ```